MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 SaF{You_should_have_been_faster!_https://etherscan.io/tx/0x4249377e6f654d6c814c2ae1390a60e5133b68ce772c7e04ee7644972e56d9e5}
 ```

 And there we get the flag !
 It took me around 30 minutes to solve this challenge, which is a time I'm really proud of.
-My actual solution involved less mathematical analysis and more bruteforcing than this article shows, but the idea was the same :)
+My actual solution involved less mathematical analysis and more bruteforcing than this article shows, but the idea was the same :) I'm sure there were a lot of other strategies to solve the challenge, and that's why I loved it : simple problem, but many complex solutions.

 With only this flag after 10 hours of competition, my team took 6th place in the CTF, and slowly moved down to 16th place as other teams got more flags.